Product Update - April 2026: Watchlists are here! Monitor message-specific adoption over time.

 Ep.
 10 · A Leadership Path for Product Marketing

-In this episode of Troupe's B2B messaging and storytelling program, we speak with senior product marketing executive Ali Hanyaloglu about how product marketers can find a leadership path landing in the C-suite, if that's the goal.
+We speak with senior product marketing executive Ali Hanyaloglu about how product marketers can find a leadership path landing in the C-suite, if that's the goal.
 A multi-recognized Top 100 product marketing influencer by the Product Marketing Alliance, Ali brings to the discussion his lived experience moving from the sales organization into a PMM role -- and ultimately to vice president seniority.
 The episode covers key topics: ** How can Product Marketers be properly recognized and find advancement when the role is still so misunderstood? ** What are examples of a work environment and mindset where PMMs can flourish? ** Why is quantifying the impact of Product Marketing crucial to advancing professionally and to improve the strategic perception of the function? ** How should Product Marketing see its relationship with the CEO and even with the Board of Directors?

 Market Positioning vs. Messaging - and the AI Factor